helly25/proto/README.md

 This is done because the original sources use Abseil's `SourceLocation` has not been open sourced and instead of making it available through this project, the project simply requires `std::source_location` which requires C++20.

-The project only comes with a [Bazel](https://bazel.build/) BUILD.bazel file and can be added to other Bazel projects:
+The project only comes with a [Bazel](https://bazel.build/) BUILD.bazel file and can be added to other Bazel projects.
+Checkout [Releases](https://github.com/helly25/proto/releases) or use head ref as follows:

 ```
 load("@bazel_tools//tools/build_defs/repo:http.bzl", "http_archive")